 Sure, I could have waffles with hot cherries instead of cake, as my dear old mother-in-law suggests, not quite getting the concept of "gluten"...
 It still ends with me saying: "Naa, don't worry, I'm not hungry anyway.
 Black coffee is great, I'm perfectly happy, really."

 That's true, I'm perfectly happy with black coffee.
 I'm even perfectly happy with plain water.
 Life would be miserable, if happiness depended on cake.

 BUT you still can increase happiness, can't you?

-To increase happiness in the gluten free world, I decided to create a blog with gluten, guilt and cow's milk free desserts and coffee drinks.
+To increase happiness in the gluten free world, I decided to create a blog with gluten, guilt and optionally cow's milk free desserts and coffee drinks.

 My final conclusion: Educate yourself about your body's basic requirements like carbohydrates, proteins, fatty acids, vitamins, minerals, trace elements and phytonutrients, and then Listen to your body.

 A completely raw diet may be good for one person, but not for another.
 The same may be true for a vegan or vegetarian diet and so on.

 The ingredients which I use usually are organic.
 You may do so, too, but you can also use conventional produce.
 It's up to you.